 It is thought that Tolkien was influenced by places like Sarehole Mill and the nearby Moseley bog in Birmingham.

 The first of three films based on the novel is due to be released at the end of this year.

-Warner Brothers via YouTube.
+Pictures courtesy of Warner Brothers via YouTube.

 A weekend of festivities is taking place in Birmingham to celebrate Middle-earth and literature.

-Middle-earth weekender is being held at the Sarehole Mill in Hall Green, east Birmingham.
+The Middle-earth weekender is being held at the Sarehole Mill in Hall Green, east Birmingham.

 The festival, which coincides with the 75th anniversary of The Hobbit, allows the public to witness medieval re-enactments, performances, music and poetry.

 Author of The Hobbit, J.R.R.
 Tolkien spent most of his youth in Birmingham and used Sarehole Mill as an inspiration for his books.